PawelLipski/docker-ci-blog/blog.md

 This script first checks if the git-machete repo has really been mounted under the current working directory, then fires the all-encompassing [`tox`](https://tox.readthedocs.io/en/latest/) command that runs code style check, tests etc.

-In the [second part of the series](https://medium.com/virtuslab/TODO), we will cover a technique for caching the images, as well as a trick to ensure that the files created by the running container inside the volume are not owned by root on the host machine.
+In the [second part of the series](https://medium.com/virtuslab/TODO), we will cover a technique for caching the images with great efficiency.
+We will also ensure that the files created by the running container inside the volume are not owned by root on the host machine.

 ------------------------------------------------------------------------------------------------------------------------------------